 Rhode Island Clam Chowder has no cream!

 If you’ve been to South County Rhode Island (pronounced by natives as “Rah-Dye-Lan”), I sure hope you didn’t miss a bowl of Rhode Island Clam Chowder and a paper sack of clam fritters fresh from the hot oil.
 They’re as important a cultural mainstay as the traditional Rhode Island greeting, “Hey, Hawaii-ya?”
-The reply to this, by the way, is “Fine, thank you.
-How-ah-YOU?”
+The reply to this, by the way, is “Fine, howwah-YOU?”

 So, our RI-style family chowder is made with lots of chopped clams and clam juice, onion, celery, and potatoes, but no dairy.
-As my weight-conscious mother often asked rhetorically, “Who needs all that cream?”
-Without the dairy and not too many potatoes the briny clams take centerstage.
+As my weight-conscious mother often said rhetorically, “who needs all that cream?”
+Without the dairy (and not too many potatoes!) the briny clams take center stage.
 My mother was adamant about using plenty of clams, too, and was quickly irritated when a relative or clam shack got chintzy on clams and heavy on potatoes.
-“Don’t skimp on the clams!,” Mom always said.
+“Don’t skimp on the clams!,” Mom always commanded.

 Some folks start their RI chowder with chopped bacon.
 I make things easier by cooking the onions in a scoop of bacon grease from the jar in the fridge.
 I like the unctuousness of the bacon grease but don’t want to be distracted by chewy bacon bits.
 But, it’s up to the chowder-maker.
 As for the potatoes, red (waxy) potatoes are the tradition because they hold together, but we’ve been swapping to Russets which break up in the chowder and create a creamy feel, albeit less “clear.”

 This chowder looks simple, and it is, but it’s surely comforting and delicious thanks to a balance of good ingredients.
-Despite the simplicity of a good chowder it’s not hard to find a plenty of lousy restaurant chowders killed with cream and potatoes, light on the clams.
+Despite the simplicity of a good chowder it’s not hard to find plenty of lousy restaurant chowders killed with cream and potatoes, light on the clams.
 At home, fresh or frozen clams are preferable to the canned variety.
-Even here in Nashville we can sometimes find fresh clams in the seafood section.
+Even here in Nashville, we can sometimes find fresh clams in the seafood section.
 And one last vital tip: be sure the chowder crackers are fresh.
 Stale crackers kill the whole deal.
 Thanks, Mom, for showing me the way to great clam chowder.